Data & Technology Solutions Ltd.

 Enter Econometric modelling.
 Essentially, this is about forecasting the financial impact of various actions.
 By bringing in spend data from your transactional or CRM systems you'll be able to see the value of the Detractors, as a group, to the organisation and thus the financial impact of converting them to Promoters.
 For example, by overlaying CRM/transaction data onto your Detractors you can determine their average spend or lifetime value.
 Using Econometric models will enable you to confirm the potential uplift in these values and thus the overall financial gain.
 You can then weigh this against the cost of actually fixing the problem to determine whether it will deliver business value.

-The recent hire of a Chief Data Scientist by the New York Times to help them predict unscribers is additional testiment to the above (http://www.technologyreview.com/news/524716/unsubscribing-the-new-york-times-wants-to-predict-that/)
+The New York Times, recently hired of a Chief Data Scientist to help them predict unsubscribers, which is additional testiment to the above (http://www.technologyreview.com/news/524716/unsubscribing-the-new-york-times-wants-to-predict-that/)

 By using this approach you may actually find that trying to convert your Detractors to Promoters is not cost effective, allowing you to investment in more profitable areas.
 Without Econometric modelling you would simply be working on overall volumes and you may find that, although your Detractors may be numerous, they may not be high-value and may never be.
 Therefore focusing elsewhere, for example by upselling the Passives, may yield better returns.